random-goose/Notes-Vault/IV/IIPME/IIPME III.md

 # Financial Projection
 It is the forecast of future revenues and expenses, it accounts for the internal or historical data and approximate a projection taking into account the external market factors.
 It is important because it is an indicator to how your company will perform in the future.
+It is useful for:
+- Angel investors
+- Determine business viability
+- Plan for future expenses
+- Reduce financial risk
+- Measure and improve business

+Steps:
+1. Estimate your revenue and expenses
+2. **Balance sheet projections**
+3. **Create an income statement projection**
+4. **Create cash flow projection**
+5. Report and share findings
+6. Monitor Performance
+RBIFSM